kenhoff/barfly-api/README.md

 - What happens if a user tries to order a specific product, and we don't know which rep it's carried by?
 	- We should alos allow users to create new reps.
 Once the user orders (and all of this stuff will happen if they're putting in a new product), we won't be able to find an "account" for the bar, so we'll need to ask the users to select from a number of reps from this distributor, or put in a new rep that works for the distributor of this product
 (all of this stuff should happen at ordering time - no pre-filling or admin-style stuff necessary) - probably modals, popups, whatever we can do.

-side thoughts - that means that we're gonna need to have separate states for if a user has more than 1 bar

-on user activation and sign in, we need them to tell us a little bit about their bar - notably the bar's name and the bar's zip code. once they've done that, we create a new bar, add the user to that bar, and then we're off.